Managing your plant breeder's rights (PBR) involves:

 Once your Application part 1 is accepted, your plant variety is covered by provisional protection against infringement.
 For more information about this stage, see the application process.

 You have a number of rights under the Plant Breeder's Rights Act 1994 (PBR Act).

 You have the opportunity to commercialise your plant variety either through a contractual arrangement with a person or organisation (licensing) or by selling it yourself.

 In addition to protecting your right to commercialise your plant variety, PBR also protects the registered name and synonym of your variety from use in relation to other similar plants.

 To retain your PBR, you must pay the annual registration renewal fee for the rest of the protection period.

 Your right is to exclude others from certain specified acts in relation to the propagating material of a variety.
 This includes production, reproduction, conditioning, sale, import, exports and stocking of the material.

 Selling your rights

 A PBR is personal property and can be assigned, sold and transferred to another party.
 It is even possible to sell the right to apply for a PBR.

-Plant varieties to which plant breeder’ rights apply should be labelled according to form to indicate that they are registered with us.
+Plant varieties to which plant breeder’s rights apply should be labelled to indicate that they are registered with us.